amitashukla/You-Dont-Know-JS/async & performance/ch1.md

 } );
 ```

-You might expect this to print out `A B C D`, but instead it would print out `A C D B`, because the Jobs happen at the end of the current event loop tick, and the timer fires to schedule for the *next* event loop tick (if available!).
+You might expect this to print out `A B C D`, but instead it would print out `A C D B`, because the **Jobs happen at the end of the current event loop tick**, and the timer fires to schedule for the *next* event loop tick (if available!).

 In Chapter 3, we'll see that the asynchronous behavior of Promises is based on Jobs, so it's important to keep clear how that relates to event loop behavior.